coreboot/coreboot/util/ipqheader/description.md

 __ipqheader__
-  * _createxbl.py_ - Concatentates XBL segments into one ELF image `Python`
+  * _createxbl.py_ - Concatenates XBL segments into one ELF image `Python`
   * _ipqheader.py_ - Returns a packed MBN header image with the specified base and size `Python`